Home » RECIPES » Vodka Butter Pie Crust

 The Cardinal Rules for Pie Crust

 • Work with cold ingredients.
-You want your ingredients to be as cold as possible when making this vodka butter pie crust, especially if you live in a warmer climate.
+You want your ingredients to be as cold as possible when making this vodka pie crust, especially if you live in a warmer climate.
 If the butter melts either from being room temperature or from room temperature vodka and water, you will have a sticky mess trying to get your crust to come together.
-So, start by chunking your butter and measuring out your water and vodka (all in separate containers) and put them back in the refrigerator for thirty minutes or so.
+So, start by chunking your cold butter and measuring out your water and vodka (all in separate containers) and put them back in the refrigerator for thirty minutes or so.
 While you wait, measure out your flour and sugar and get your food processor ready.

 • DO NOT, I repeat DO NOT skip chilling the crusts!
 Chilling them gives the crust time to rest and meld together and ensures your butter has firmed up.
 If you try rolling them out room temperature or warm they will stick to your rolling pin and become a mess.
 The same rules apply to your crust prior to baking them no matter what method.
 If you try baking them room temperature or warm, the butter will melt into a greasy pool and your crust will be hard, crunchy, and have no flakiness.